-Products such as mobile phones, mobility-assist devices, automatic espresso coffee machines, microwave ovens, or bicycles all have elements in both design and usability.
-This major will teach students how to design products which will solve a problem, as well as create interest for consumers.
+Products such as mobile phones, mobility-assist devices, automatic espresso coffee machines, microwave ovens or bicycles all have elements in both design and usability.
+This major will teach you how to design products that solve problems, as well as create interest for consumers.

-You will also develop skills in product design methods such as sketching and computer-aided design, fluid flow, power and energy, and materials selection that is both ergonomic, functional, and appealing.
-Students will gain a practical understanding of the product design lifecycle – from idea generation to prototyping and commercialisation.
+You will also develop skills in product design methods such as sketching and computer-aided design, fluid flow, power and energy, and materials selection that is ergonomic, functional, and appealing.
+You will gain a practical understanding of the product design lifecycle – from idea generation to prototyping and commercialisation.

-Industrial designers need to be imaginative with good artistic skills, innovative, able to work well under pressure, and be good communicators who can accept criticism.
-You will also be persuasive at selling your ideas to clients.
+Industrial designers are imaginative, have good artistic skills, innovative, able to work well under pressure, and be good communicators who are open to criticism.
+They are also persuasive at selling their ideas to clients.

 - UC’s Te Kura Hanga Otinga | School of Product Design brings together creative design, science, engineering, and business studies.
 There are opportunities to apply your learning through team-based projects, entrepreneurship courses, and the use of dedicated, hands-on product innovation spaces.